Cycle-Syncing Your Beauty and Body Rituals

 • Before artificial lighting and rigid schedules, women’s bodies followed the rhythms of the moon and sun.
 The menstrual cycle often aligned with the lunar cycle, with many women menstruating around the new moon and ovulating around the full moon.

 • Cycle-syncing is an act of self-respect.
 It’s a practice in listening.
-In flowing instead of forcing.

-• What does your body crave? -> listen, if it is sugar, you might wanna make some home-made energy bomb healthy sweets, opt for dark chocolate…
+• What does your body crave? -> listen, if it is sugar, you might wanna make some home-made energy bomb healthy sweets, opt for dark chocolate…but make sure it is not every day.
+Eat nutritious foods so your body does not have cravings.

 That awareness is your first step.
 With this information Your already know what you body wants!
 And when need something the most.Your cycle isn’t a burden.
 It’s a rhythm.
 A blueprint for how to care for yourself with more compassion.